jjamieson12/MyFirstThesis_WithStatTracking/README.md

 # <div align="center">Thesis template for an experimental particle physics PhD with in-built progress tracking</div> #

-This workflow is based heavily on the excellent hepthesis template, written and maintained by Andy Buckley, thanks go to him for providing them freely.
+This workflow is based heavily on the excellent hepthesis template, written and maintained by Andy Buckley, thanks go to him for providing it freely.

 hepthesis is avaliable in all good LaTeX distributions, and on [CTAN](https://ctan.org/pkg/hepthesis?lang=en), packaged with a similar working example.